ruyi1024/dbquery/README.md

 $ sh status.sh  //View service status
 $ sh stop.sh  //Stop service
 ```
-> After the service is running, use a browser to access: http://127.0.0.1:8086 Login to the system, default account password
+> After the service is running, use a browser to access: http://127.0.0.1:8086 Login to the system, default account password：admin/dbqueryadmin

 ### 🦄  Build deployment